ideaconsult/apps-ambit/tautomers-example/README.md

 AMBIT-TAUTOMER
 ==============

-[Ambit-Tautomer](http://ambit.sourceforge.net/AMBIT2-LIBS/ambit2-tautomers/index.html) is a new open source software tool for automatic generation of all the tautomeric forms of a given organic compound.
+[Ambit-Tautomer](http://ambit.sourceforge.net/AMBIT2-LIBS/ambit2-tautomers/index.html) is an open source software tool for automatic generation of all the tautomeric forms of a given organic compound.
 Tautomerization is important in a number of chemoinformatics routines such as structure representation, chemical database searching, molecular descriptor calculation, estimation of physicochemical properties, QSAR modelling, virtual screening and more.
 Ambit-Tautomer is part of the [Ambit2](http://ambit.sf.net),